elusivecodes/FrostColor/README.md

 #### Tints

-Creates an array with a specified number of evenly distributed `tints` of a color.
-Defaults to 10.
+- `tints` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.

 ```javascript
 const tints = color.tints(tints);